VIES Uptime Monitor

 Avatcado fronts VIES (and HMRC, Swiss BFS UID Register, Norwegian Brรธnnรธysund, and Australian ABR) with three resilience layers:

-MS_MAX_CONCURRENT_REQfrom Italy is handled differently from a transport timeout from Greece. - Structured fallback responses when a country is fully unavailable.
+MS_UNAVAILABLEand transport timeouts with a short constant delay plus jitter.
+Retry behavior is the same for every country. - Structured fallback responses when a country is fully unavailable.
 The upstream error code is preserved so downstream systems can decide whether to block the transaction, defer it for retry, or accept and reconcile later.

 The result: Avatcado's API stays responsive even when individual member-state backends fail.
 Validation requests continue to return predictable, machine-readable responses with full audit metadata.